1978 Truth Criterion Controversy: Publication of "Practice is the Sole Criterion for Testing Truth"

-3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party
+3rd plenary session of the 11th Central Committee of the Chinese Communist Party

-In October, the CCP held a central meeting to prepare for the 3rd Plenary Session of the 11th Central Committee.
+In October, the CCP held a central meeting to prepare for the 3rd plenary session of the 11th Central Committee.
 Deng's faction began to occupy a more favorable position.
 Deng himself also criticized the practice of putting the party in place of the government at all administrative levels during the Cultural Revolution.
 Official newspapers reported that many veterans ordered the rehabilitation of the victims during the Cultural Revolution, which is thought to undermined the authority of Hua.
 Hua himself made a self-criticism against the "Two Whatevers" during the preparatory meeting, remarking that:

-The 3rd Plenary Session of the 11th Central Committee of the CCP was held from December 18 to December 22, 1978.
+The 3rd plenary session of the 11th Central Committee of the CCP was held from December 18 to December 22, 1978.
 The "Two Whatevers" were also described as "erroneous", and the practice criterion was further developed.
 Hua and his supporter Wang Dongxing were criticized and Wang had no way but to offer a self-criticism.

 Chen Yun, an influential official, called for re-evaluations about the impactful actions related to the Gang of Four, including the "61 Renegades" case, the "surrendees" case, the Wang Heshou and Tao Zhu case, the re-burial of Peng Dehuai, the 1976 Tiananmen Incident, the rejudgement of Kang Sheng, all of which were agreed by most people who attended the meeting.

-A number of Deng's allies were added to the Politiburo (Chen Yun, Deng Yingchao, Hu Yaobang and Wang Zhen).
+A number of Deng's allies were added to the Politburo (Chen Yun, Deng Yingchao, Hu Yaobang and Wang Zhen).
 The party line was also changed to the "Four Modernizations".
 Under the influence of Deng and Chen, the charges against the victims of many previous purges were officially repudiated.